Beaver

 Potential Conflict and Depredation

 While the ecosystem services provided by beavers are increasingly valued in California, beavers can cause problems or damage to property at times.
 There are proven effective exclusion methods to mitigate human-beaver conflict and prevent damage due to beaver activity.
-For more information, visit the Human-Wildlife Conflict Program page.
+For more information or to report beaver damage, visit the Human-Wildlife Conflict Program page.

 Protecting Trees and Plants